Black Hand (Chicago): Johnny Torrio/Filippo Catalano

-The notorious Johnny Torrio (January 20, 1882 – April 16, 1957), also known as "The Fox", was born Giovanni Torrio in Montepeloso, a village in Basilicata region, Southern Italy.
+The notorious Johnny Torrio (January 20, 1882 – April 16, 1957), also known as "The Fox", was born Donato Torrio in Montepeloso, a village in Basilicata region, Southern Italy.
 He was alleged to have killed ten Black Hand gangsters in his first two months in Chicago.
 Of the ten men he was alleged to have killed, Filippo Catalano was one of them.

 Filippo Catalano was an alleged Black Hand gangster in Chicago in the early 1900s.
 He was born in 1874 in Gioia Tauro, a coastal village in Southern Italy located in the region of Calabria.
 Catalano came to the United States and eventually owned and operated a saloon in Chicago.
 He was connected to the Chicago criminal night life.
 It was said of Catalano that he was "hated and feared by his countrymen" in the Italian colony, according to the central investigator of his murder- Capt.
 Cudmore of the 3rd Precinct Chicago Police.
 On the evening of June 5, 1910, Filippo Catalano was shot five times and died one hour later in the People's Hospital.
 Before he died, he observed the gangland principle of omertà (total silence), and never mentioned the name of his assailant.
 It was common for Italian/ Sicilian men not to identify their assailant to the police.
 Although an investigation turned up the name Eugeno Monaco as the murderer, Filippo Catalano was allegedly killed by Johnny Torrio.
 Monaco may have been the triggerman working for Torrio.

 Black Hand Assassination

 On March 27, Filippo Catalano (from above) was alleged to have shot John Jocko in front of 1821 South State Street.
 Witnesses identified Catalano as the shooter, but the victim, who survived the shooting, would not prosecute.
 Catalano was eventually released.
 Later that year, Catalano was murdered (as described above).
-He was in the Vesuvius restaurant- a place frequented by Chicago's night life.
+He was in the Vesuvius restaurant, a place frequented by Chicago's night life.
 On June 5, 1910, Catalano walked out of the restaurant at approximately 3 a.m. with Edgar K Accetta, a New York lawyer in town on business, and a third man, Eugeno Monaco.
 The three men were walking toward an approaching car when Monaco allegedly drew a revolver and shot Catalano five times.
 Catalano's killer fled the scene on foot.
 He escaped, and his traces ended at the Rock Island Pacific Railroad tracks where he disappeared.
-Filippo Catalano's death occurred within the 1909-1911 time period that Johnny Torrio was assigned to assassinate Chicago Black Hand gangsters who were extorting his uncle.
+Filippo Catalano's death occurred within the 1909–1911 time period that Johnny Torrio was assigned to assassinate Chicago Black Hand gangsters who were extorting his uncle.
 It is believed he was behind Catalano's murder.
 By 1920, Black Hand activity had all but faded.
 Johnny Torrio went on to run and organize the Chicago Outfit.